 Little Lord Fauntleroy remains buried in Prairie Home cemetery to the present day under a simple tombstone that belies so little about the great mystery that surrounds him.
 His tombstone reads: “Unknown Boy Found in O’Laughlin Quarry.
 Waukesha, Wis.
 March 8, 1921.”

-After this look at the mysterious appearance of Waukesha’s Little Boy Fauntleroy, check out the horrifying true crime of the boy in the box.
+After this look at the mysterious case of Waukesha’s Little Lord Fauntleroy, check out the horrifying true crime of the boy in the box.
 Then, read about these parents who kept their children in a plywood box.